-As with all contractual obligations, the grantee is advised to seek the advice of legal counsel regarding rights, duties, obligations and liabilities arising from legal arrangements.
+As with all contractual obligations, the subrecipient is advised to seek the advice of legal counsel regarding rights, duties, obligations and liabilities arising from legal arrangements.
 DLG is also available to provide general, non-legal advice concerning contracting requirements.
+If subrecipients contract with grant administrators for administrative support they must remember that they cannot delegate or contract to another party any inherently governmental responsibility.

 Tip: Grantees are not required to obtain advance approval of contracts from DLG.
-However, grantees must send the Notice of Contract Award included in Chapter 4.
-In addition, DLG will review contracts during scheduled monitoring and compliance assistance visits to ensure compliance with CDBG and other federal and state requirements.
+However, subrecipients must send the Notice of Contract Award included in Chapter 4.
+In addition, DLG will review contracts during scheduled monitoring and compliance assistance visits to ensure compliance with CDBG-DR and other federal and state requirements.